dilay16/DSA210-Term-Project/README.md

 - AI usage alone is not a strong predictor of academic performance, and other features also play an important role.
 - Classification models achieved moderate accuracy in predicting high productivity.
 - The results should be interpreted cautiously due to the relatively small and self-collected dataset.

+DSA210 Milestone 3 - Final Submission

+This final submission combines exploratory data analysis, hypothesis testing, and supervised machine learning methods to investigate the relationship between AI usage and academic performance.

+Main Findings:
+- AI usage patterns differ between quantitative and qualitative courses.
+- AI usage alone is not a sufficient predictor of academic performance.
+- Regression models achieved relatively high R² scores on the dataset.
+- Classification models achieved moderate accuracy in predicting high productivity.
+- Due to the relatively small and self-collected dataset, the findings should be interpreted cautiously.

+Repository Contents:
+- Milestone 1 notebook
+- Milestone 2 notebook
+- Final report
+- Dataset
+- Requirements file